Durzn/BracketHighlighter/README.md

 ## Release Notes

+## [1.0.8]
+- Changed default value of language identifiers to an empty field.
+(I.e. it is enabled globally)

 ## [1.0.7]
 - Added support to explicitly only support configured languages.
 Once this setting has one or more entries, the plugin will ONLY work for the given entry/entries.
 For language identifiers please refer to https://code.visualstudio.com/docs/languages/identifiers